Calendar icon February 23, 2026

 Now, if you talk to an SEO consultant, odds are good that they'll present a laundry list of recommendations that include references to such terms as "long-tail keywords," "SERPS," "meta descriptions," and “alt tags,” which may not mean much to you.

-The good news is that you really don't need a lot of technical expertise to significantly improve your online visibility, rank well in search engine results pages, and attract more potential tenants.
+The good news is that you really don't need a lot of technical expertise to significantly improve your online visibility, rank well in search engine results pages, and attract more potential residents.

 In fact, a bit of focused marketing effort is generally all it takes to boost your website ranking, and possibly end up on the first page of organic search results, depending on the competitiveness of your local market

-We'll guide you through some tactical tips you can use to successfully build your SEO ranking step by step.
+In this article, we'll guide you through some tactical tips and SEO strategies you can use to successfully build your SEO ranking step by step.
+From optimizing landing pages to fixing technical site issues, you'll leave with concrete takeaways you can start implementing on your website to gain more search traffic.

-Here's how to optimize your Google My Business (GMB) page for local search:
+Here's how to optimize your Google Business page for local search:

 - Company name: Use only your official business name, with no additional keywords.